droidian/porting-guide/kernel-compilation.md

 Kernel info options
 -------------------

+unpackbootimg syntax goes as follows

+`unpackbootimg --boot_img boot.img`

+or for the AOSP version of unpackbootimg

+`unpackbootimg -i boot.img`

+### kernel-info.mk entries

 * `KERNEL_BASE_VERSION` is the kernel version which can be viewed in Makefile at the root of your kernel source.